 So even if you want to work on those strength gains, and you are about to perform a heavy, 3 repetition set – those 3 repetitions must be executed in proper technique.

-A good way to remember it is following this guideline - not matter how hard the set is, your posture in the last rep should look exactly like your posture in the first rep.
+A good way to remember it is following this guideline - not matter how hard the set is, your posture in the last rep should look somewhat similar your posture in the first rep.

 If you can’t perform a certain weight in proper technique, it’s time to set your ego aside, take off 10 or 15 kg off of the bar, and work on your technique.

-What you DO want is to be challenged by your exercises, and dynamically read the signs the body is giving you.
+Be challenged by your exercises, and at the same time read the signs the body is giving you.

 One final tip when it comes to playing the long game - know your aim.
-Envision what is it you want to achieve by training, what is your goal - and act according to that idea.
-You need to know where it is you need to go so you can know where you are right now.
+Envision what is it you want to achieve by training, what is your goal - and act according to that paradigm.
+Being successful in anything has normally 3 stages: 1.
+Knowing where you want to go.